* Risk sentiment hit as U.S. fiscal cliff worries mount

 The Reserve Bank of Australia (RBA) had surprised some traders earlier in the week, when it held off from easing monetary policy and kept interest rates steady at 3.25 percent.

 Investors punished the New Zealand dollar after data showed the country's unemployment rate rose to its highest in more than 13 years in the third quarter.

 The New Zealand dollar last changed hands at $0.8168 , having stood at about $0.8255 before the data was released.

-"Combined with the previously reported low inflation print for Q3, the RBNZ may consider further cuts to the already low cash rate," said Paul Bloxham, chief economist for Australia & New Zealand at HSBC.
+"Combined with the previously reported low inflation print for Q3, the RBNZ may consider further cuts to the already low cash rate and NZD intervention may also be a consideration," said Paul Bloxham, chief economist for Australia & New Zealand at HSBC.